 The Ministry of New and Renewable Energy (MNRE), Government of India, has come up with policies and plans to encourage bio-energy utilization in the country.
-The country has a total installed capacity of 1,284 MW biomass power plants and 2,392 MW of bagasse generation plants which are synchronized with grid.
-There is about 100 MW installed capacity waste to power generation grid interactive plants shows the productive way of municipal solid waste (MSW) management.
-The country has more than 750 MW installed capacity off grid/captive power plants which gives the new avenues for decentralized power generation (MNRE 2013).
-Improvement in bio-energy technologies (BETs) and effective management of wasteland, friendly policies, and incentives would certainly increase the energy potential and capacity addition using more bioenergy resources (Singh and Setiawan 2013).
+The country has a total installed capacity of 1,284 MW biomass power plants and 2,392 MW of bagasse generation plants which are synchronized with grid (MNRE 2013b).
+Waste to power generation grid interactive plants of about 100 MW installed capacity demonstrate the productive way of municipal solid waste (MSW) management (MNRE 2013a; Ramachandra 2009b).
+The country has more than 750 MW installed capacity off grid/captive power plants which gives the new avenues for decentralized power generation (MNRE 2013b).
+Improvement in bio-energy technologies (BETs) and effective management of wasteland, friendly policies, and incentives would certainly increase the energy potential and capacity addition using more bio-energy resources (Singh and Setiawan 2013).